mcavady/current-planetary-positions/readme.txt

 This plugin is translation-ready, and includes a `.pot` file to make it easy for you to translate it into other languages.

-**Credits**

-Daily Moon Forecast uses the Swiss Ephemeris to get the longitudes of the planets.
-Learn more about the [Swiss Ephemeris](http://www.astro.com/swisseph/swephinfo_e.htm)

 For more info, see the [FAQ](http://wordpress.org/plugins/daily-moon-forecast/faq/), the Installation instructions (link above), or the [plugin web page](http://isabelcastillo.com/docs/category/daily-moon-forecast-wordpress-plugin).

 == Installation ==